 Ph.D, Freie Universität Berlin, Germany, 2006

-Research in Koch's group at Northwestern focuses on theoretical condensed matter physics, quantum optics, and quantum information.
+Research in Koch's group focuses on theoretical condensed matter physics, quantum optics, and quantum information.

 Koch has made significant contributions to recent advances with superconducting qubits and circuit quantum electrodynamics (cQED).
-Such superconducting circuits, patterned on microchips represent an exciting type of artificial quantum system which is very versatile, tunable, and which can be controlled and measured by using microwave signals.
-Koch has been involved in cQED research and development of advanced superconducting devices such as the transmon and fluxonium devices and co-authored several key papers including the 2007 demonstration of the first two-qubit gates in cQED.
+Such superconducting circuits, patterned on microchips, represent an exciting type of artificial quantum system that is very versatile, tunable, and that can be controlled and measured by using microwave signals.
+Koch has been involved in cQED research and development of advanced superconducting devices such as the transmon and fluxonium devices, and has co-authored several key papers including the 2007 demonstration of the first two-qubit gates in cQED.

 The Applied Physics Graduate Program is a hub for strong collaborations between faculty in our Physics & Astronomy, Molecular Biosciences, Chemistry, Earth & Planetary Sciences, Electrical Engineering & Computer Science, and Materials Science & Engineering departments.